torbsd/torbsd.github.io/testing-tb.md

 ##Testing Tor Browser on OpenBSD##

 This is a list of general testing to perform for each Tor Browser (TB) release on OpenBSD.
-The obvious starting point is an up-to-date OpenBSD/amd64 snapshot with synchronized ports/packages.
+The obvious starting point is an up-to-date OpenBSD amd64 or i386 snapshot with synchronized ports/packages.

 Spew output from TB is useful for investigating problems, or for finding problems that are not necessarily apparent to an end-user running TB.